 Do I need Travel Permits For BWCA and Quetico?

 How big of a group size can I have?

-Up to a group of nine people can travel together on a permit.
-Additionally, in the BWCAW, there is a restriction allowing only four watercraft per permit.
+The BWCA permits and camping rules state that up to a group of nine people can travel together on a permit.
+Additionally, in the Boundary Waters Canoe Area wilderness (BWCAW), there is a restriction allowing only four watercraft per permit.
 And, at no time can more than nine people camp, canoe or portage together.
 The group size restriction is in place to protect the fragile ecosystem and enhance the visitor’s wilderness experience.